 Grade 1 - Mild Strain

 A grade 1 strain is the least serious of tendon strains.
 With a grade 1 strain there is some stretching or minor tearing of the tendon tissue.
-These injuries usually heal quickly if treated properly with cold compression and ultrasound.
+These injuries usually heal quickly if treated properly with cold compression.
 Once the stretching and tearing has healed, it is important to improve the health of the tendon and restore the elasticity to the tendon with Blood Flow Stimulation Therapy (BFST®) to reduce the risk of restraining it again.

 Grade 2 - Moderate Strain

 A grade 2 strain occurs when a tendon or muscle is partially torn but still intact.
 If you have a grade 2 strain, strength in the tendon and muscles is noticeably reduced.
 Approximately 75% of grade 2 tears occur in sports that involve sprinting or repetitive jumping.
-This grade of strain can also be effectively treated with cold compression, ultrasound therapy and BFST®.
+This grade of strain can also be effectively treated with cold compression and BFST®.
 It is also recommended that you allow your injury to rest and possibly wear a brace to allow the tendon tear to heal.

 Grade 3 - Rupture or Severe Strain

 When the tendon is completely torn (ruptured) it is considered a grade 3 tear.
 Stability is greatly reduced and pain is evident.
 Treatment of a complete tendon tear generally requires surgery to rejoin the tendon to the bone or back together at the point of the tear.
-Cold compression, ultrasound therapy and BFST® can be used prior to surgery to minimize tissue damage, resulting in a less invasive surgery.
+Cold compression and BFST® can be used prior to surgery to minimize tissue damage, resulting in a less invasive surgery.

 In addition, using these therapies following surgery will help to repair and strengthen the tendon faster and more completely.
 With these therapies you will have less scar tissue formation on your tendon leaving it more elastic and less painful than if it was left to heal on its own.